How to Lead, Manage and Motivate Foreign Workers

 However, with a good strategy, you can manage to limit the challenges and build a happy and productive team.

 Start by hiring the right fit for your team and being ready to connect with team members on a personal level.
-In addition, build an inclusive culture but also bear in mind cultural differences.
+In addition, build an inclusive culture while also bearing in mind cultural differences.

-Lastly, don’t forget clear communication at every step of the way.
+Lastly, don’t forget to maintain clear communication at every step of the way.

 Are you looking for smooth communication with your multilingual team?